Varese FC: History

-A.S.
-Varese 1910
+AS Varese 1910

 In July 2004, the bankrupt Varese Football Club was reformed under a new board, and called A.S.
 Varese 1910.
 The club was forced to start afresh in the Eccellenza league.
 The Sogliano family took control of the team, with Riccardo Sogliano assuming overall control.
 The former player of Varese and A.C.
 Milan, has experience controlling clubs in Serie A: Parma F.C. and the Genoa C.F.C.

 In its first season the new board suffered from delay and inexperience, and promotion to Serie D was missed narrowly due to points dropped early on in the season to the club's eventual title-rivals.
 Club President Peo Maroso and general manager Luca Sogliano, son of Riccardo and also a former player, decided to install a new first-team coach from within.
 Devis Mangia, at just 32 years of age, was the youngest head coach of the division and, probably, the entire league.

 The club has also had problems with its supporters (in particular a supporters group named "Blood and Honour") who treated black players badly.
 It happened in spring of 2002 with French players, Mohamed Benhassen, Samir Benhassen and the Cameroonian goalkeeper, Andrè Joel Eboué.
 They were at the stadium every weekend and often fight with rival supporters.

 In season 2005/2006, Varese won the Serie D/A league, thus gaining promotion to Serie C2, three matches before the end of the season.

 In season 2008/2009, they won Lega Pro Seconda Divisione, and were promoted to Lega Pro Prima Divisione, the third level of Italian football system.
 Varese finished second in Girone (Group) A of League Pro Prima Divisione and qualified for promotion play-offs at next season.
 Varese defeated Benevento in semi-final and Cremonese in final and returned to Serie B after 25 years of absence with making second consecutive promotion.

 At the end of season 2011/12, A.S.
 Varese achieved fifth place in Serie B, qualifying for the play-offs for promotion into Serie A. Drawn against Hellas Verona they won 3–1 on aggregate to qualify for the two-legged final against Sampdoria.
 Although a narrow 3–2 defeat in the initial leg in Genova held the promise to be a useful result for Varese, their rivals scored the only goal in the home leg, giving Sampdoria a 4–2 aggregate victory and denying Varese the promotion.